dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T886: Economic instability can arise from social unrest.
+### T886: Inflation can cause social unrest and economic instability.

 |Support|
 |---|